Za Lužánkami Stadium

 The stadium fell into disrepair, with trees and bushes growing within it and homeless people living in the stands.
 FC Zbrojovka Brno captain, Petr Švancara, took it upon himself to try and restore the stadium in order that he could play a farewell game at Za Lužánkami.
 This effort expanded into a volunteer campaign, back by crowdfunding, to have the stadium ready to host a final game for Švancara.
 The project was a success, and on 27 June 2015 approximately 35,000 spectators watched two teams composed largely of former FC Zbrojovka Brno players play a match at Za Lužánkami.

-FC Zbrojovka Brno's youth team currently train at the stadium, which is rented out to supporters group Verime Zbrojovce, and plans have been unveiled for a £40 million overhaul.
+FC Zbrojovka Brno's youth team currently train near the stadium, which is rented out to supporters group Verime Zbrojovce, and plans have been unveiled for a £40 million overhaul.
+However, it has since returned to its abandoned and overgrown state.